Home Security: Installation and Alarm Monitoring

 What makes for good alarm monitoring?

 The peak national body for the security industry, ASIAL, provides an alarm monitoring grading program recognised and preferred by insurers, banks, police and government due to its in-depth auditing processes.
-Calamity's monitoring centre has the highest possible grading, A1, representing a level of excellence across both the physical security of our monitoring centre itself, as well as the training of our staff, the level of their service and the speed of our response times.
+Calamity's monitoring centre has the highest possible ratings, including ASIAL A-Grading and Five Diamond Certification, representing a level of excellence across both the physical security of our monitoring centre itself, as well as the training of our staff, the level of their service and the speed of our response times.

 Good, professional alarm monitoring assures you receive: